-Over the course of the year, the Agency amended its budget once to reflect a decrease in revenue and a decrease in expenditures.
 Area Education Agencies are required to submit the original certified budget to the Department of Education by February 15th.
 This due date is frequently before the legislature has set funding levels for the fiscal year budget being certified and before federal allocations are known.
 It may also be prior to knowing settlements with collective bargaining units.
-Therefore, the amended revenues and expenditures are primarily due to more accurate assumptions.
+Therefore, the Agency amended its budgeted revenues and expenditures to reflect more accurate assumptions.